jsdelivrbot/reactjs-emotion-api/README.md

 # reactjs-emotion-api

-This is a front-end app written in reactJS to test the WATSON API.
+This is a front-end app written in reactJS to test the IBM WATSON API.

 The context:

-Shakespeare’s play Henry IV part I scripts are metered and have their emotion value scored according to the rating given by the WATSON EMOTION API.
+Shakespeare’s play Henry IV part I scripts are metered and have their emotion value scored according to the rating given by the IBM WATSON EMOTION API.

 Actors and emotion graphs are displayed.